pingidentity/terraform-provider-pingone/docs/resources/gateway.md

 - `allow_password_changes` (Boolean) A boolean that, if set to `false`, the user cannot change the password in the remote LDAP directory.
 In this case, operations for forgotten passwords or resetting of passwords are not available to a user referencing this gateway.
 Defaults to `false`.
 - `new_user_lookup` (Attributes) A single object that describes the configurations for initially authenticating new users who will be migrated to PingOne.
 Note: If there are multiple users having the same user name, only the first user processed is provisioned. (see [below for nested schema](#nestedatt--user_types--new_user_lookup))
-- `push_password_changes_to_ldap` (Boolean) A boolean that specifies whether password updates in PingOne should be pushed to the user's record in LDAP.
-If false, the user cannot change the password and have it updated in the remote LDAP directory.
-In this case, operations for forgotten passwords or resetting of passwords are not available to a user referencing this gateway.
-Defaults to `false`.
 - `update_user_on_successful_authentication` (Boolean) A boolean that, if set to `true`, when users sign on through an LDAP Gateway client, user attributes are updated based on responses from the LDAP server.
 Defaults to `false`.

 Read-Only: